 As a rock of stability and trust during Berkeley’s turbulent years, Bob served as provost, dean of the College of Letters and Science, dean of social sciences, and, for three separate terms, department chair.
 He took on immense responsibilities when he became director of the Huntington Library in 1983.
 All the while, he was a member—and often chair—of numerous committees, councils, and editorial boards elsewhere, especially at Williamsburg’s Omohundro Institute of Early American History and Culture.

 Notwithstanding, he was able to turn back to scholarship when invited to contribute to the prestigious Oxford History of the United States.
-The resulting 700-page volume, The Glorious Cause: The American Revolution, 1763–1789 (1982; repr., Oxford Univ.
-Press, 2005), provided a compelling and accessible narrative of these crucial founding years.
+The resulting 700-page volume, The Glorious Cause: The American Revolution, 1763–1789 (Oxford Univ.
+Press, 1982, 2005), provided a compelling and accessible narrative of these crucial founding years.
 It particularly excelled in providing the transatlantic political context of the rise of colonial protest and resistance, and then in describing the conduct of the Revolutionary War, both its battles and the motivations and experiences of those who fought in them.
 From this turn in interest to the last years of British America came two further books, Benjamin Franklin and His Enemies (Univ. of California Press, 1996) and, the great project of Bob’s retirement, Washington’s Revolution: The Making of America’s First Leader (Knopf, 2015), a probing study of the evolution of George Washington’s character and leadership skills.
 At his death, Bob was still at work, researching the historiography of the revolutionary period and the papers of Mark Twain held in Berkeley’s Bancroft Library.

 An award-winning undergraduate lecturer, Bob most cherished the free-flowing intellectual exchange and participation of the seminar.
 One of his—and this writer’s—fondest memories was the occasion when his graduate seminar on the seemingly sober subject of the Great Awakening aroused concern from neighboring faculty offices because of its level of hilarity and debate.
 Bob directed (or, more accurately, facilitated) some 25 doctoral dissertations on a wide range of subjects.
 Those he worked with loved and revered him, as evidenced when they gathered in large numbers to mark his retirement from active teaching.
-Bob is survived by Beverly, his wife of 68 years; his children, Sam and Holly; and three grandchildren.
+Bob is survived by Beverly, his wife of 68 years; their children, Sam and Holly; and three grandchildren.

 Richard R. Johnson